-The generic-param RFC 3261 parameter allows for the specification of additional parameters in the future.
+The generic-param [4] parameter allows for the specification of additional parameters in the future.
 One particular future enhancement might be a parameter to identify a particular medium in the context of a call with multiple RTP-based media (e.g., audio, main video, presentation video), based on the principle of one X-Siemens-RTP-stats header field per medium.
-In the absence of any parameter identifying a particular medium, in the absence of any parameter identifying a particular medium the header field applies to the first or sole audio stream identified in SDP.
+In the absence of any parameter identifying a particular medium the header field applies to the first or.